grantbow/fit/README.md

           Default is empty.
           Set one at github.com/settings/tokens
           for import of private projects that need authentication
+    * TwilioAccountSid: string
+          Default is empty.
+          Needed for twilio use.
+    * TwilioAuthToken: string
+          Default is empty.
+          Needed for twilio use.
+    * TwilioPhoneNumberFrom: string
+          Default is empty.
+          Needed for twilio use.
+    * TwilioIssuesSite: string
+          Default is empty.
+          base url for notifications
+    * MultipleIssuesDirs: true or false
+          Default is false.
+          always recursive when possible

 Other issue systems may use databases, hidden directories or hidden branches.
 While these may be useful techniques in certain circumstances this seems to